imreszakal/volunteer-scheduler--google-sheets/README.md

 ## Installation

-Import "Scheduler.xlsx" or "Scheduler.ods" into Google Sheets.
+1. Import "Scheduler.xlsx" or "Scheduler.ods" into Google Sheets.
+2. In the menu, click on "Tools"/"Script editor".
+3. Copy the code from "" into the "Code.gs" editor.
+4. Save and give the function a name.

 ## Usage
 1. Fill in your data on the "Data" worksheet.